FacundoGPG/Evidence---Demonstration-of-a-Programming-Paradigm/README.md

     box(R1, R2, R3).
 ```

-`maplist(label, Rows)` is what triggers the actual search — it tells CLP(FD) to assign concrete values to all remaining variables, using constraint propagation and backtracking internally.
+`maplist(label, Rows)` is what actually triggers the search.
+It tells CLP(FD) to find concrete values for all the remaining variables, using constraint propagation and backtracking under the hood.

-`pretty_print/1`, `print_rows/2`, and `print_cells/2` handle the display.
-They use counters to place horizontal and vertical separators after every 3rd row and column respectively, producing a readable grid.
+`pretty_print/1`, `print_rows/2`, and `print_cells/2` handle the output.
+They use counters to insert horizontal and vertical separators after every 3rd row and column, which gives you the readable grid format.

 ---